Openhab-Nodes/website/content/en/userguide/backup_restore.md

 *Backup* refers to the copying of physical or virtual files or databases to a secondary location for preservation in case of equipment failure or catastrophe.
 The process of backing up data is pivotal to a successful disaster recovery plan (DRP).
 {{< /indent >}}

-Having a disaster recovery plan is generally a good idea to protect from miss-configuration and hardware failures. openHAB X implements a Snapshot/Rollback system and offers integration points for external backup providers.
+Having a disaster recovery plan is generally a good idea to protect from miss-configuration and hardware failures.
+OHX implements a Snapshot/Rollback system and offers integration points for external backup providers.

 Although OHX consists of robust, mostly self-recovering services a deliberately provoked miss-configuration, for example for testing certain limits, might reduce the operability considerably.
 That is when you want to roll back to a former configuration snapshot.